bteehub/Pushover/README.md

 # Pushover

-A simple and straight forward Pushover implementation
+A simple and straightforward Pushover implementation